 Kentucky Bourbon Steak Bites with Mushrooms and Onions is deliciously easy to make.
 Who doesn’t love a thick juicy strip steak this time of the year?
 Now add some favorites like sweet Vidalia onions, Cremini mushrooms, with a killer easy to make Kentucky Bourbon sauce, all cooked in the same cast iron skillet; to throw your taste buds over the edge at dinner time.

-I love Kentucky Bourbon and tend to have it on hand in our wet bar for special occasions and guests.
+I enjoy good smooth Kentucky Bourbon and tend to have it on hand in our wet bar for special occasions and guests.
 I love using it in my recipes for steak and pork.; it lends such a smooth wonderful flavor to steaks and pork.